AliciaBytes/digital-garden.aliciabytes.com/src/site/notes/TTRPGs/Starting with a pathfinder group.md

 > You’ve received a letter from Tamily Tanderveil, the owner of the Fishery.
 Inside is a desperate plea for help.
 With the town guard busy protecting the loggers, she needs a few brave souls to venture down into the basement of her warehouse and put an end to the beast that’s feasting on her fish!
 Do you have the courage to face the menace under Otari?

 > [!info] Info
->
-> The adventure will take place in Otari, but your character doesn't necessarily have to originally be from Otari, we can find other ties to the city and why your character is from there.
+> The adventure will take place in Otari, but your character doesn't necessarily have to originally be from Otari, we can find other ties to the city and why your character is looking for adventure there.
 I can provide further background and information on the town upon request and you will learn more about it at the start of the game anyways.

 After the beginner box I'd like to continue a while with some official content (although with some adjustments and homebrew to make it a bit more unique) before going for a completely custom adventure.
 There are several options for that by either: